pepov/k8sblog/_posts/2023-08-08-migrate-rancher-logging-en.md

 The CustomResourceDefinition "loggings.logging.banzaicloud.io" is invalid: metadata.annotations: Too long: must have at most 262144 bytes
 ```

-This will mostly fail because of the client-side metadata.annotations, where the completely content of the CRDs will held.
+This will mostly fail because of the limited size of client-side metadata.annotations, where the completely content of the CRDs will held.

 Better approach is to use the server-side flag: